Mathildasyy/ERG-Project/README.md

 Next, we are going to fix potential problems, for instance, heteroskedasticity, multicollinearity, missing data and outliers.

 After converting categorical variables into dummy ones, we will train on different regression methods (linear regression, SVM) and integrate them into a blended one.

+## Result

+ The score (RMSLE) of the prediction turned out to be 0.12340.

+Please find the details in the  [Project-report.pdf](Project-report.pdf).